 Initial Review of Complaints

-During the pre-investigation evaluation period, the investigator will determine if:
+For all Equal Opportunity Compliance(EOC) complaints, during the pre-investigation evaluation period, the investigator will determine if:

 - the complaint is timely